casualsnek/onthespot/README.md

   - Launch the application with ```python3 onthespot.py```

-Binary release are for windows/Linux and will be worked on soon :)
+Binary release are for windows will be worked on soon :).
+Note that it in early stage of development and features will be added .
+If you have ideas for improvement/features create a issue for discussion !

 # Getting started